 #Step 3: Install the MLB App on Your iPhone or iPad

-Download the MLB app from the App Store.
-Sign in with the same MLB.com credentials you created during signup.
+Download the MLB app from the App Store and sign in with your MLB.com credentials.

 #Step 4: Connect and Start Streaming

-Make sure your iPhone or iPad and your LG TV are on the same Wi-Fi network.
 Open the MLB app, select a live or on-demand game, then tap the AirPlay icon in the video player.
 Pick your LG TV from the device list.
+Your phone becomes the remote, letting you pause, rewind, and switch between games without touching the TV remote.

-If AirPlay fails to connect, our LG TV AirPlay not working troubleshooting guide walks through the most common fixes.
+If AirPlay won’t connect or drops frequently, our LG TV AirPlay troubleshooting guide covers the most common fixes including network isolation issues and firmware mismatches.

 #Watching MLB.TV With an HDMI Streaming Device